SathishChekuri/codealpha_tasks/StudentGradeTracker/ReadMe.md

 ## Overview

 Student Grade Tracker is a console-based Java application that helps manage student records and grades efficiently.
-The application allows users to add, search, update, and delete student records while also generating summary statistics such as average, highest, and lowest scores.
+The application allows users to add, search, update and delete student records while also generating summary statistics such as average, highest and lowest scores.

 ## Features